Summer jobs for students

 Who is eligible: Students aged 15 or older

-(Some positions require students to be 15 to 24 or up to 29 with a disability due to program funding.)
+(Some positions require students to be 15 to 24 or up to 29 for persons with a disability due to program funding.)

 Law students can apply to work for the Ontario government — as either a summer law student or an articling student.
 If you are experienced with Aboriginal communities or have an interest in Aboriginal law, you can also apply to work specifically in this field as part of the Aboriginal Summer law program.